Kevin Parks

 Kevin Robert Parks (born 9 July 1935) is a former Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

+Parks started out at Kilmore but was playing with Broadford, where he was runner up in the 1956 Waranga North East Football Association best and fairest award when recruited by Essendon.

+A half back, Parks played six games for Essendon Reserves in 1956 and also won Broadford's best and fairest award.

-Parks started out at Kilmore but was playing with Broadford when recruited by Essendon.
-A half back, he played eight games for Essendon in the 1958 VFL season and appeared twice the following year.
+He played eight games for Essendon in the 1958 VFL season and appeared twice the following year.